solana-foundation/developer-content/content/courses/token-extensions/token-extensions-metadata.md

 5. the metadata pointer data (this will be the mint's address and is done for consistency)

-<Callout type="note">There is no need to allocate more space than what is
-necessary if you're anticipating more metadata.
+Note: There is no need to allocate more space than what is necessary if you're anticipating more metadata.
 The `createUpdateFieldInstruction` will automatically reallocate space!
 However, you'll have to add another `system.transfer` transaction to make sure the mint account has enough rent.

 To determine all of this programmatically, we use the `getMintLen` and `pack` functions from the `@solana/spl-token` library: